 Moving to a new city can be exciting as well as a daunting prospect.
 Housing options in the area include apartments, condominiums, townhouses and rental homes.
 You can easily find a spacious one bedroom in town for less than $800 per month.
 There are several apartments that are walking distance of the Geography Department.
 Students ride can ride both the city (StarMetro) and campus bus service (Seminole Express) for free using their FSUID.

-- The Student Government Association off-campus housing website: General information and in the roommates section, you can create an account with your FSU email, complete a personal profile and communicate with other FSU students looking for a room or someone to share their apartment with.
+- Student Government Association off-campus housing: You can create an account with your FSU email, complete a personal profile and communicate with other FSU students looking for a room or someone to share their apartment with.